Human Resources Management Diploma (In-Class and Online)

 • Tuition fee (International): $5,915

 Note: Tuition fees do not include the cost of the required textbooks.
-The approximate textbook fee is $900.
+The approximate textbook fee is $950.

 Technical Requirements

-This program was reviewed and approved by the Registrar of the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
+This program has been approved by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.

 Submit Enquiry Form